SCU-Hand with Integrated Single-Sheet Valve: A Funnel-Shaped Robotic Hand for Milligram-Scale Powder Handling: Conclusion

 \section{Conclusion}

-This paper presented a novel end effector and weighing system to improve powder handling for the full automation of small-scale solid-state synthesis workflows.
+This paper presented a novel end effector, SCU-Hand-SV, and a weighing system to improve powder handling for the full automation of small-scale solid-state synthesis workflows.
 The proposed end effector builds on the previously reported conical flexible hand, to which we added an outlet at the apex of the cone.
 This design enables incremental dispensing while preserving the softness and simplicity of the original flexible sheet.
 By integrating the end effector with an external electronic balance in a feedback system, we achieved milligram-level weighing precision across powders with different flow properties.
 A major advantage of the proposed mechanism is its adaptability to diverse tasks.
-The proposed method can potentially be extended beyond powders to liquids, viscous fluids, or slurries, though accuracy may need to be relaxed in cases where surface tension dominates.
+The proposed method can potentially be extended beyond powders to liquids, viscous fluids, or slurries, though accuracy may need to be relaxed in cases where surface tension dominates (see supplementary video).
+Furthermore, handling cohesive or sticky materials remains an important direction for future work.

-In summary, the proposed system provides a novel approach to robotic powder weighing, demonstrates milligram-level precision with different powders, and shows promise for adaptation to broader tasks and materials.
+In summary, the proposed system provides a novel approach to robotic powder dispensing, demonstrates milligram-level precision with different powders, and shows promise for adaptation to broader tasks and materials.
 It has the potential to bring innovative advances to automated processes in diverse fields.